dqbd/ts-math-evaluate/thesis/text/implementation/4_division.md

 </div>

-The long division algorithm, seen in [\[lst:long-division\]](#lst:long-division) as `LongDivisionDigit` generic type, implemented in this thesis builds upon the foundation of the Euclidean division.
+The long division algorithm, seen in [\[lst:long-division\]](#lst:long-division) as the `LongDivisionDigit` generic type, implemented in this thesis builds upon the foundation of the Euclidean division.
 In each iteration, the leftmost digit is popped from the dividend and pushed to the end of the accumulated remainder.
 Subsequently, pass the newly created tuple as the remainder for the Euclidean division, together with the divisor.
-The next invocation of `LongDivisionDigit` takes the resulting dividend, the divisor and the updated accumulator of `DivisionResult` type.
+The subsequent invocation of `LongDivisionDigit` takes the resulting dividend, the divisor and the updated accumulator of the `DivisionResult` type.
 The updated `DivisionResult` instance has the remainder copied and the quotient concatenated from the result of the Euclidean division.
 The process is repeated until all digits in the dividend have been used.
 Finally, the quotient and remainder are returned, with the leading zeros removed.

 <div class="listing">